Ellhassan213/Robotic-Manipulator-work/README.md

 Prerequisites

     Please have the compgx01_cw3 and compgx01_cw3_deps installed alongside with this directory.
 Those 2 repositories are    crucial for this codes to function properly.

+    File Locations: Ellhassan213/Robotic-Manipulator-work/scripts

 Question 1